ibm-cloud-streaming-retail-demo/demo-overview/README.md

 The IBM Cloud Streaming Retail Demo showcases some data and analytics technologies on the IBM Cloud.
 Some of the technologies include:

-- Kafka
+- IBM Message Hub (Kafka)
-- IBM Analytics Engine (Hortonworks HDP, Hive, Spark Streaming)
+- IBM Analytics Engine (Spark Structured Streaming)
-- Spark Streaming
-- Cloud Foundry
+- IBM Cloud Foundry
-- Kubernetes
-- Elasticsearch
-- Logstash
+- IBM Compose ScyllaDB (Cassandra)
+- IBM Cloud Object Storage
 - Machine Learning (Spark ML, Scikit Learn)

 This document describe how to setup the demo.
 To experience the demo in action, contact: (TODO)